-MiFID II is a European directive1 (hereinafter 'MiFID II').
-It aims at strengthening European financial markets, reinforcing the protection of investors in the financial services industry and therefore at providing more transparency and protection for all the Clients of the Eurobank Private Bank Luxembourg S.A. (the "Bank").
+MiFID II1 (hereinafter "MiFID II") is a European directive and regulation.
+It aims at strengthening European financial markets, reinforcing the protection of investors in the financial services industry and therefore at providing more transparency and protection for all the Clients of the Eurobank Private Bank Luxembourg S.A.
+London Branch (the "Bank").